-The project consists of training workshops to be run in Canberra and in Australian states and territories; a resource pack; and a regular e-newsletter.
+The project consists of training workshops to be run in Australian states and territories; a resource pack; and a newsletter.
 The training is designed to support stakeholders who may have little or no familiarity with the EU, giving them access to expertise and accessible materials on EU trade.

 The project aims to enhance knowledge of:

 • the EU’s origins and external character;

 • how EU institutions work, particularly in relation to trade;

 • how Australia-EU relations have changed in recent years;